yyhh-org/site/content/beat-lucene-in-600-lines-of-code.md

 Say we are at a tier that requires `t` overlaps between a document and a query.
 We are walking a document candidate down the term rows, trying to find out how many terms this candidate hits.
 If this candidate has already hit `h` terms so far, and is now on row `k`.
 If we give this candidate maximal slack, meaning that we assume he will hit all the remaining terms, his hypothetical maximal hits would be `h + (n - k - 1)`.
 If this number is less than `t`, he can be safely kicked out, because he will never make into the exclusive `t` club.

+This new pruning condition is the main novelty of T-Wand in term of algorithm, as it has not been reported in the literature for search algorithms, as far as I can tell.
 With this pruning condition and candidate pre-filtering, we can already achieve about 65% overall speed of Lucene.
 Adding the pruning condition of *WAND*, we have the current *T-Wand* performance, which beats Lucene with ease.

 ## Implementation Takeaways